-West.
-Texas
+West, Texas

 The accident at the West Fertilizer Company (WFC) at West, Texas occurred on April 17th, 2013 at a fertilizer blending and distribution facility.
 It appears to have been due to a fire which broke out - the cause of which has still not, to this day, been firmly established by local authorities.
-The Texas State Fire Marshal's Office (SFMO) carried out an investigation in conjunction with the Bureau of Alcohol.
-Tobacco and Firearms (to establish if there had been any malicious intent) and three lines of investigation reportedly still remain under consideration: faulty electrical wiring, a short circuit in an electrical golf cart, or an intentional act of arson
+The Texas State Fire Marshal's Office (SFMO) carried out an investigation in conjunction with the Bureau of Alcohol, Tobacco and Firearms (to establish if there had been any malicious intent) and three lines of investigation reportedly still remain under consideration: faulty electrical wiring, a short circuit in an electrical golf cart, or an intentional act of arson.

-Within minutes, local volunteer fire ucts, including the plywood-constructed departments were in attendance.
-The bins themselves.
-There was also a period facility was known to be storing up to 17 tonnes of anhydrous ammonia in several pressurised tanks, and it was these that the firefighters concentrated their attention on, trying to avoid a rupture and accidental release of ammonia.
+Within minutes, local volunteer fire departments were in attendance.
+The facility was known to be storing up to 17 tonnes of anhydrous ammonia in several pressurised tanks, and it was these that the firefighters concentrated their attention on, trying to avoid a rupture and accidental release of ammonia.
 However, unbeknownst to them, there was also 140-160 tonnes of fertilizer grade ammonium nitrate (FGAN) at the facility - 100 tonnes in a railcar which had been partially unloaded, and 40-60 tonnes already offloaded and stored in the warehouse where the fire was raging.
 At 7:51pm, around 20 minutes after the alarm had been raised, some 30 tonnes of this stored AN detonated.
 The explosion killed 15 people outright, including 12 emergency responders, and injured 260 more as it ripped through nearby buildings, including three schools, a nursing home and an apartment complex.
 Only the fact that the blast occurred in the evening, when the schools did not have pupils in attendance, prevented much greater loss of life.
 The CSB notes in its report that the fact that the railcar, although it was blown over by the blast, also did not detonate, otherwise the incident could have been worse still.
-Likewise most when the warehouse was full of thick of the ammonia tanks actually remained intact, preventing the disaster being exacerbated with a large ammonia release.
+Likewise most of the ammonia tanks actually remained intact, preventing the disaster being exacerbated with a large ammonia release.